The Appointed day

 Two major developments were the introduction of accident and emergency treatment and the growth of out-patient care.

 Stobhill has seen changes recently.
 Some services have transferred to other hospitals.
 New services include a Cardiac Rehabilitation Department (1986) and a Day Surgery Unit (1993).
 In 1984 the hospital began admitting heart attack patients straight to the Coronary Care Unit, cutting waiting time and saving lives.

 Hospital care has changed as new drugs, technologies and surgical procedures are developed.
 Medicine today is sometimes complicated, requiring specialist staff and up-to-date facilities; it is also more effective.
-Patients spend less time in hospital and modern day surgery techniques mean that many can go straight home after
+Patients spend less time in hospital and modern day surgery techniques mean that many can go straight home after treatment.

 Princess Alexandra opening the Edward's Unit, 1963.